-\begin{theorem} Let $\mathbf{G}$ be a connected reductive group split over a $p$-adic field $F.$ Let $\mathbf{H}=\mathbf{G}^\sigma$ for some algebraic involution $\sigma$ and let $X=\mathbf{G}(F)/\mathbf{H}(F)$ be a $p$-adic symmetric space.
-Then $S(X)^I$ is a finitely generated module over ${\cal H}(G,I).$ \end{theorem}
+\begin{theorem} Let $\mathbf{G}$ be a connected reductive group split over a $p$-adic field $F.$ Let $\mathbf{H}=\mathbf{G}^\sigma$ for some algebraic involution $\sigma$ and let $X=\mathbf{H}(F)\backslash \mathbf{G}(F)$ be a $p$-adic symmetric space.
+Then $S(X)^I$ is a finitely generated module over ${\mathcal H}(G,I).$ \end{theorem}

-\begin{proof} Consider the collection $\cal{Y}$ of $H$ orbits of chambers that contain a point fixed by $\sigma$.
-We claim that $\cal{Y}$ is finite and that the characteristic functions of these chambers (together with some $\Omega$ color) generate $S(X)^I$ over ${\cal H}(G,I).$
+\begin{proof} Consider the collection $\mathcal{Y}$ of $H$ orbits of chambers that contain a point fixed by $\sigma$.
+We claim that $\mathcal{Y}$ is finite and that the characteristic functions of these chambers (together with some $\Omega$ color) generate $S(X)^I$ over ${\mathcal H}(G,I).$

-We begin by showing that $\cal{Y}$ is finite.
-We know that there is a finite number of $H$ orbits on $\sigma$ stable apartments, so it is enough to fix a $\sigma$ stable apartment $\A$ and to show that in $\A$ the number of $H$ orbits of chamber with a $\sigma$ fixed point is finite.
+We first show that $\mathcal{Y}$ is finite.
+We know that there is a finite number of $H$ orbits of $\sigma$ stable apartments.
+It is enough to fix a $\sigma$ stable apartment $\A$ and to show that in $\A$ the number of $H$ orbits of chamber with a $\sigma$ fixed point is finite.
 If $\C$ is a chamber that has a $\sigma$ fixed point then $\sigma(\C)\cap\C\neq\emptyset$.
-It is clear that the distance between two intersecting chambers is bounded and thus by the previous proposition there is a finite number of $H$ orbits of such chambers.
+It is clear that the distance between two intersecting chambers is bounded, and thus by the previous proposition there is a finite number of $H$ orbits of such chambers.

-In order to prove the second part, we again can fix a $\sigma$ stable apartment $\A$, let $\C$ be a chamber in $\A$ without a $\sigma$ fixed point.
+In order to prove the second part, we again fix a $\sigma$ stable apartment $\A$.
+Let $\C$ be a chamber in $\A$ without a $\sigma$ fixed point.
 It is enough to show that there is a minimal gallery between $\C$ and $\sigma(\C)$ such that the chamber $\C_1$ which appears immediately after $\C_0=\C$ satisfies $l_\sigma(\C_1)=l_\sigma(\C)-2$.
-If we will show this we will be able to finish using corollary \ref{3.10}, by induction on $l_\sigma(\C)$.
+If we show this, we can then conclude using Corollary \ref{3.10}, by induction on $l_\sigma(\C)$.

 It is enough to show that there is a point $x\in \C$ such that the line connecting $x$ and $\sigma(x)$ intersects some chamber adjacent to $\C$.
-Assuming the contrary we will obtain that $\frac{x+\sigma(x)}{2}\in \C$ but $\C$ doesn't contain $\sigma$ fixed points.
-A contradiction.
+Assuming the contrary we can find $x$ such that $\frac{x+\sigma(x)}{2}\in \C$.
+This is a contradiction as $\C$ does not contain $\sigma$ fixed points.

 \end{proof}